rax-maas/blueflood/README.md

 Monitors:

 * how long scribe Log() calls are taking.
-* number of telescopes received on the scribe interface.
+* number of thrift messages received on the scribe interface.
 * how much time is spent deserializing thrift messages.

 ## ShardStatePuller/ShardStatePusher